TeRacksito/Extra-Bot/README.md

 - A ban command
 - A Kick Comand
-- Music Commands
+- Music Commands 🎧
+- Compatible With Linux 🐧
-- A Config File
+- A Config File (cogs/lib/values.py) ⚙️
-- And more
+- And more ✨

-Note: for a full list of Commands execute /help
+### Note: for a full list of Commands execute /help

 ## Run Locally